Microdosing GLP-1 Peptides: A Detailed Guide

 - May be harder to dose

-- If you get your peptides in a pen, it’s harder to microdose since they come with pre-filled amounts.
+- Peptides provided in a pen are harder to microdose since they come with pre-filled amounts

 Did you know?
-The idea of microdosing originally referred to taking small amounts of psychedelic drugs, like LSD.
-The idea was that you’d take a small amount to experience some beneficial effects but not have to deal with the potential downsides.
-Since then, the practice of microdosing has spread to many other medications and supplements.
+The practice of microdosing originally referred to taking small amounts of psychedelic drugs, like LSD.
+The idea was that a person would take a small amount to experience some beneficial effects but not have to deal with the potential downsides.
+Since then, the practice of microdosing has spread to many other drugs and supplements.

 Microdosing Semaglutide